Ula-class submarine: Ship history

-Future submarine capability
+Modernisation

 During 2006-2008 the Ula class was slated for modernisation.
 Most notably, new communication equipment (Link 11), new electronic warfare support measures and a periscope upgrade.
 In May 2008, a contract for new sonars was signed, with the first submarine to have new sonar 21 months after that, and the last 52 months later.
 Furthermore, Kongsberg was contracted in 2012 to upgrade the submarines' combat systems.
 The 2020 long-term defence plan envisages the Ula class being kept in service until replaced by the new Type 212CD submarines in around 2030.

+In September 2024 it was reported that the combat systems of the six Ula class submarines will be updated again by Kongsberg Defense and Aerospace.
+The following month, in October 2024, it was also reported that Hensoldt had completed a critical design review for the modernisation of the six boats, which includes the installation of a new periscope and optronic mast systems.

+Replacement

 In 2012 the Norwegian MoD set 2014 as a deadline for deciding whether to further extend the operative life of the Ula class after their slated end-of-life in 2020, or to replace them with a new fleet.
 In December 2014, the Norwegian Ministry of Defence made the decision to begin the process of replacing the Ulas.
 As part of that decision, the Ula-class submarines would be kept in service for a further five years, but would not exceed 35 years total service as that would be too costly.
 Given the delay in replacing the Ula-class, it was subsequently decided to further life-extend the Ula-class through the 2020s until a new class of submarines entered service.

 In 2016, two suppliers (DCNS and Thyssen Krupp) were shortlisted to provide competing options to replace the Ula-class boats.
 In February 2017, Thyssen Krupp was selected to provide four replacement submarines based on the Type 212-class for service entry in around 2030.
 A firm build contract had been anticipated in the first half of 2020.
 However, as of the end of 2020, the contract had not yet been signed.
 In March 2021 it was indicated that an agreement had been reached between Norway and Germany to initiate the acquisition program, pending approval by the Bundestag.
-The contract was signed in July 2021 and construction of the first vessel is to begin in 2023.
+The contract was signed in July 2021 and construction of the first vessel began in September 2023.
 Delivery of the first boat to the Royal Norwegian Navy is anticipated in 2029.